xbucchiotty/test_with_scalatest/README.md

 It doesn't compile because this method doesn't exist.
 Let's create it!

-In *AmountImplicits*, let's create an other implicit function that transform a Double into something with a method named multiply(right:Amount)
+In *AmountImplicits*, let's create another implicit function that transform a Double into something with a method named multiply(right:Amount)

 It should look like something like this:

 	implicit def extendedDouble(coefficient: Double) = new {
     	def multiply(right: Amount): Amount = ???
 	}

+This creates a new anonymous class that contains a method *multiply* with an amount as parameter and returns an amount.

 And it now compile.
 The content assist of the IDE propose you the method!
 Great!
 To improve the compiled code, we can ask Scala compiler to inline the code.
 For that,we have to create an implicit class from our previous code: